Ezequielgwiazda/capstone_ethnic_distibutions_in_education_analysis/README.md

 # capstone_ethnic_distibutions_in_education_analysis
-The python scripts and raw data in order to clean and compile ethnic and gender demographics of bachelor's degree recipients
+The python scripts and supplementary data found through scraping in order to clean and compile ethnic and gender demographics of bachelor's degree recipients